morrownr/7612u/Bridged_Wireless_Access_Point-2.md

 ## Bridged Wireless Access Point

-A bridged wireless access point works within an existing ethernet network to add WiFi capability where it does not exist or to extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.
+A bridged wireless access point (aka Dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.

 #### Dual Band